 ADVERTISEMENT

 You can contact the FOIA officer to check on the progress of your request.
 The request instructions also will tell you what to do if you get turned down, which might include appealing the decision.

-Remember, states have their own request processes for their records.
-For instructions, go to this page and select the state you need.
+Remember, states have their own request processes for their records as well as their own laws governing records access.
+For more information, go to this page and select the state you need.

+ADVERTISEMENT